ben200901/Assessment/work.md

 	#
     charset     utf-8;

-	#use log_format main to set the log message format and storage path of the log file to /var/log/nginx/logics_access.log
+	# use log_format main to set the log message format and storage path of the log file to /var/log/nginx/logics_access.log
 	#
     access_log  /var/log/nginx/logics_access.log main;
-	#The logged error message configuration is set to warn .
+	# The logged error message configuration is set to warn .
 It records messages of warn, error crit, alert, and emerg levels.The error log store to /var/log/nginx/logics_error.log
 	#
     error_log   /var/log/nginx/logics_error.log warn;

-	#provide the PEM format certificate to virtual server in /etc/nginx/ssl/fullchain.pem
+	# provide the PEM format certificate to virtual server in /etc/nginx/ssl/fullchain.pem
 	#
     ssl_certificate      /etc/nginx/ssl/fullchain.pem;
-	#provide the PEM format secret key to the virtual server in /etc/nginx/ssl/privkey.pem
+	# provide the PEM format secret key to the virtual server in /etc/nginx/ssl/privkey.pem
 	#
     ssl_certificate_key  /etc/nginx/ssl/privkey.pem;
 	#enables the specified protocols TLSv1.2
 	#
     ssl_protocols TLSv1.2;
-	#Specifies that server ciphers should be preferred over client ciphers
+	# specifies that server ciphers should be preferred over client ciphers
 	#
     ssl_prefer_server_ciphers on;
-	#Specifies the enabled ciphers
+	# specifies the enabled ciphers
 	#
     ssl_ciphers "ECDHE-ECDSA-AES256-GCM-SHA384:ECDHE-RSA-AES256-GCM-SHA384:ECDHE-ECDSA-CHACHA20-POLY1305:ECDHE-RSA-CHACHA20-POLY1305:ECDHE-ECDSA-AES256-SHA384:ECDHE-RSA-AES256-SHA384";

-##Sets configuration for location match /#
+# sets configuration for location match /
 #
     location / {
-		#Request forwarded to upstream ws_entry IP address
+		# request proxy forwarded to upstream ws_entry
 		#
         proxy_pass http://ws_entry;

-		#request server upgrade protocol to WebSocket
+		# upgrade http1.1 to websocket protocol
 		#
         proxy_http_version 1.1;
+		# request server upgrade protocol to WebSocket
+		#
         proxy_set_header Upgrade $http_upgrade;
         proxy_set_header Connection $connection_upgrade;

-		#set the host to server name
-		#
         proxy_set_header Host $host;
-		#X-Real-IP contains the original IP of the client, which can be captured by $remote_addr
+		# X-Real-IP contains the original IP of the client, which can be captured by $remote_addr
 		#
         proxy_set_header X-Real-IP $remote_addr;
-		#X-Forwarded-For represents the IP marked in the client header, it can be captured by $ proxy_add_x_forward_for, if the header does not have X-Forwarded-For then it is the same as $ remoter_addr
+		# X-Forwarded-For represents the IP marked in the client header, it can be captured by $ proxy_add_x_forward_for, if the header does not have X-Forwarded-For then it is the same as $ remoter_addr
 		#
         proxy_set_header X-Forwarded-For $proxy_add_x_forwarded_for;
-		#Configure automatic protocol acquisition method, the client can use http or https protocol
+		# configure automatic protocol acquisition method, the client can use http or https protocol
 		#
         proxy_set_header X-Forwarded-Proto $scheme;
     }